-Options Settings Comments Limit Test Source Defines the source of the waveforms against which to run the template waveform Compare To Specifies the limit test template against which to compare the signals defined with the Source menu item.
+Options Settings Comments Limit Test Source Defines the source of the waveforms against which to run (Not available on TDS1000C-EDU models) the template waveform Compare To Specifies the limit test template against which to compare the signals defined with the Source menu item.
 Run/Stop Test Toggles between whether to start or stop the limit test Template Setup Sets up a limit test waveform template.
 This is the mask signal you define as the boundary to compare with the input source signal.
-Do this before running a limit test Action on Violation Defines the actions the oscilloscope will take after detecting a violation Stop After Defines the conditions that will cause the oscilloscope to end limit testing Data Logging Data Logging Sets the data logging feature on or off Source Sets the signal source to log data from Duration Sets the time duration of data logging in half hour increments, from 0.5 hour to 8 hours, or in one hour increments, from 8 hours to 24 hours, or to indefinite Select Folder Sets the folder to save the waveform data to System Status Summary of the oscilloscope settings Misc.
-Displays model, manufacturer serial number, adapters connected, GPIB setup address, firmware version, and other information
+Do this before running a limit test Action on Violation Defines the actions the oscilloscope will take after detecting a violation Stop After Defines the conditions that will cause the oscilloscope to end limit testing Data Logging (Not available on TDS1000C-EDU models) Data Logging Sets the data logging feature on or off Source Sets the signal source to log data from Duration Sets the time duration of data logging in half hour increments, from 0.5 hour to 8 hours, or in one hour increments, from 8 hours to 24 hours, or to indefinite Select Folder Sets the folder to save the waveform data to

-Options Settings Comments Options Printer Setup Changes the printer setup (See page 73.)
+Options Settings Comments System Status Summary of the oscilloscope settings Misc.
+Displays model, manufacturer serial number, adapters connected, GPIB setup address, firmware version, and other information Options Printer Setup Changes the printer setup (See page 73.)
 GPIB Setup ► Address Sets the GPIB address for the TEK-USB-488 adapter (See page 72.)
-Set Date and Time Sets the date and time (See page 101.)
+Set Date and Time Sets the date and time (See page 102.)
 Error Log Displays a list of any errors logged and the Power Cycle count This log is useful if you contact a Tektronix Service Center for help.
-Do Self Cal Performs a self calibration File Utilities Displays folder, file, and USB flash drive options (See page 102.)
+Do Self Cal Performs a self calibration File Utilities Displays folder, file, and USB flash drive options (See page 103.)
 Language English, French, German, Italian, Spanish, Japanese, Portuguese, Simplified Chinese, Traditional Chinese, Korean Selects the display language of the oscilloscope